simplicitesoftware/documentation/docs/docs/operation/portainer.md

 sudo reboot
 ```

-**Note**: Optionaly a firewall should be configuerd on the host (or among the host) to allow only the relevant traffic.
+**Note**: Optionally a firewall should be configured on the host (or among the host) to allow only the relevant traffic.
 Minimal configuration is to allow the HTTP port `80` and HTTPS port `443` (along with the SSH port `22` from legitimate origins) through this firewall.

 ## 3) Portainer install with lets encrypt and traefik